hashgraph/hedera-wallet-connect/README.md

 for the first time.
 We also recommend reviewing the [Reown docs](https://docs.reown.com/overview).

-## Using this library and WalletConnect libraries directly
+## Using this library and underlying WalletConnect libraries directly

 1. Add Hedera dependencies to your project: